banksemi/drunk-driving-detection/README.md

         - MariaDB 10

 ### Installing & Deployment
-Detailed installation and environment information can be found [here](https://github.com/banksemi/drunk-driving-detection/wiki/Installation).
+- Detailed installation and environment information can be found [here](https://github.com/banksemi/drunk-driving-detection/wiki/Installation).

+- If you want to understand the project structure, please refer to [this page](https://github.com/banksemi/drunk-driving-detection/wiki/Project-Structure).

 ## Built With